sjscott84/react-intro/README.md

 export default Error;
 ```

-Create another new file `src/components/home/home.js` and create a component called `Home`, this new component will contain a lot of the logic that is currently in our Homepage component so we can copy and paste a lot of that logic.
+Create another new file `src/components/home/home.js` and create an component called `Home`, this new component will contain a lot of the logic that is currently in our Homepage component so we can copy and paste a lot of that.
 The final component should look like the below:

 ```
 import React, { Component } from 'react';